 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

-Alternatives to Wood Pellet Vacuum Systems
+Alternatives To Wood Pellet Vacuum Systems

 The first alternative method is fixed augers.
 However, in many instances, this is not an easy retrofit and can also be very expensive.
 There are also flexible augers, these are easier to retrofit but are not as reliable as fixed augers.
 Also, flexible augers have their limitations due to length and getting around sharp angles.
 Therefore, that’s why in many cases wood pellet vacuum systems are a better fit.
 They are simpler, less expensive and can deal with long runs and changes in angles.

 Below we are going to look at two wood pellet vacuum solutions.
-The first is an off-the-shelf product produced by Triotec and the second is an impressive DIY pellet vacuum build from the US.
+The first is an off-the-shelf product produced by Triotec and the second is an impressive DIY pellet vacuum system from the US.

-Off-the-Shelf Triotec Wood Pellet Vacuum
+Off-the-Shelf Triotec Wood Pellet Vacuum System

 How the PIV 3 Wood Pellet Vacuum System Works

 The wood pellets are pulled through the hose at the base of the wood pellet hopper.
-The wood pellets are then carried up the cyclone separator.
+The wood pellets are then carried up to the cyclone separator.
 You will also notice a pipe which exits the top of the wood pellet hopper.
 This pipe is to let air into the hopper when the fan starts.
-Without this pipe, the wood pellet vacuum wouldn’t work.
+Without this pipe, the wood pellet vacuum simply wouldn’t work.